-The cost of an initial consultation with a YourBreast Plastic Surgeon is $330.
+The cost of an initial consultation with a YourBreast Plastic Surgeon is $330 in Melbourne.
 This fee also includes your Vectra 3D breast imaging.

 The cost of a YourBreast Breast Augmentation procedure is from $6,950.
 This fee includes plastic surgeon fee, round implants, specialist anesthetist fees, hospital and your immediate post-operative care.
 This fee is applicable to most of our patients requiring the more common and more straightforward type of augmentation.
 The price may vary for patients who present with other breast problems (ie droopy or constricted breasts).
 If this is the case, YourBreast surgeon will personalize a package right for you.

 Our access to an in-house hospital facility and a trusted relationship with established quality breast implant manufacturers allows us to deliver massive savings to our patients, meaning breast augmentation is accessible to more patients in Australia without the need to travel to perhaps a less qualified discount provider in Australia or overseas.

 Moreover your surgery will be performed by an expert specialist plastic surgeon not by a “cosmetic surgeon”, GP surgeon or trainee plastic surgeon.
 This means the highest standards of surgical care at highly competitive prices.

 Our plastic surgeons evaluate each of our patients on a case-by-case basis.
 The best candidates for breast augmentations are typically in good physical health and fitness but want to improve the size or shape of their breasts.
 Good skin tone and a firm elastic skin also helps to achieve the best cosmetic result.

 Please note that if you require a breast lift or have other more uncommon breast conditions ( for example constricted breasts or significant breast asymmetry) you may require a longer operation or non-standard breast augmentation which may increase the cost of surgery.